Haneen2105/Palindrome-Number/README.md

 # Palindrome-Number
-check whether the number is a Palindrome Number or not
+Check whether the number is a Palindrome Number or not